OscarGVelasco/ClusterFoldSimilarity/README.md

 # Using ClusterFoldSimilarity across species and numerous datasets:

 `ClusterFoldSimilarity` can compare **any number** of independent studies, including **different organisms**, making it useful for inter-species analysis.
-Also, it can be used on different sequencing data technologies: e.g.: compare single-cell **ATAC-Seq and RNA-seq**.
+Also, it can be used on different sequencing data technologies: e.g.: compare single-cell **ATAC-Seq vs RNA-seq**.

 In this example, we are going to add a pancreas single-cell dataset from **Mouse** to the 2 existing ones from **Human** that we have processed in the previous steps.